ie3-institute/simona/docs/readthedocs/usersguide.md

 Besides a configuration and the actual grid and grid participants, SIMONA also expects weather data.
 There is an option to use sample weather data, but if you want sensible results, definitely consider supplying suitable data.
-Find information on the expected data format and different supported sources at /config/config.
+Information on the expected data format and different supported sources are given in the input parameters section of the [configuration](config) file.

 ## Simulation Outputs

-The raw simulation outputs get written according to the settings, specified in the simulation configuration.
+The raw simulation outputs get written according to the settings, specified in the output parameters section of the simulation [configuration](config).
 There are different types of output formats.
-More in depth information can be found at the /config/config section.
 As for the example configuration, the results will be written as csv files into the specified output folder.
 Within the folder you can find the following subfolders:

 ### configs